Italy gets back looted mosaic from Emperor Caligula's ship

 Among other Roman-era items recovered was a vase from the Puglia region dating to around 350 BC, which found its way to the New York Metropolitan Museum, and two amphorae from the 4th or 5th century BC.
 The vase was taken from an illegal dig in the 1980s.

-The artefacts presented at the news conference also included Roman coins, books and manuscripts.
+The artifacts presented at the news conference also included Roman coins, books and manuscripts.

 Caligula, whose real name was Gaius Julius Caesar, was emperor between AD 37 and AD 41.
 Historical accounts describe him as an insane, violent and sadistic man who ordered killings at a whim.
 Legend has it that he planned to make his horse Incitatus a consul.